Cubix-Dev/SNext/README.md

 ## Tell me more, please!

 As you wish.
 SNext is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
-You can then download these games or apps and play them offline or online through a little UI magic and SNConnect!
+You can then download these games and play them offline or online through a little UI magic and SNConnect!

 ## What do I need to run SNext?

 SNext is now an ElectronJS executable, so that means all the dependencies come packaged with it.
 That's a good thing for you, since all you need is that now!
-You can get the lastest version from the releases section to the right.
+You can get the lastest version from the [releases section](https://github.com/Cube-Enix/SNext/releases/latest) to the right.

 ## Wait a minute.
 Isn't this just Turbowarp then?